Jeff Bradstreet: Education and career

-Autism claims and treatments
+Pseudoscientific autism-related claims and treatments

-Bradstreet published autism research, which he claimed indicated vaccines as a cause, in the fringe partisan Journal of American Physicians and Surgeons, which is not indexed by PubMed.
-This research claimed that autistic children had a higher body burden of mercury, and that three autistic children had measles RNA in their cerebrospinal fluid.
+In 2003 and 2004, Bradstreet co-authored papers that suggested a causal relationship between vaccines and autism.
+These papers were published in the fringe partisan Journal of American Physicians and Surgeons, which is not indexed by PubMed.
+Bradstreet and his co-authors claimed that autistic children had a higher body burden of mercury, and that three autistic children had measles RNA in their cerebrospinal fluid.
 It is scientific consensus that there is no link, causal or otherwise, between vaccines and autism.

-Bradstreet treated autistic child Colten Benevento (one of the test cases in the Omnibus Autism Proceeding) with chelation therapy, hoping to remove excess mercury from his body, in spite of the fact that hair, blood, and urine tests had failed to show he exhibited abnormal levels of mercury.
-Over an eight-year period, Benevento visited Bradstreet's office 160 times.
+Beginning in 2000, Bradstreet treated autistic child Colten Snyder (one of the test cases in the Omnibus Autism Proceeding) with chelation therapy, hoping to remove excess mercury from his body, in spite of the fact that hair, blood, and urine tests had failed to show he exhibited abnormal levels of mercury.
+Over an eight-year period, Snyder visited Bradstreet's office 160 times.
 Quackwatch founder Stephen Barrett stated, "It appears to me that Bradstreet decides which of his nonstandard theories to apply and records diagnoses that embody them."
 Barrett also labeled the tests used by Bradstreet to search for excess mercury in the body "phony."
 Pediatrician Peter Hotez characterized Bradstreet's proposal to treat autism with chelation therapy as "dangerous."
 Chelation therapy has never been proven effective to treat autism and has sometimes resulted in death or other serious complications when improperly administered to autistic children.

-In an interview with the Chicago Tribune, Bradstreet defended the use of intravenous immunoglobulin (IVIG) as an autism treatment, saying, "Every kid with autism should have a trial of IVIG if money was not an option and IVIG was abundant."
-Bradstreet also published research regarding the use of hyperbaric oxygen therapy for autism, some of which concluded it was ineffective, as well as a paper arguing that autistic children have an increased vulnerability to oxidative stress.
-Further treatments Bradstreet used on autistic children included the controversial protein GcMAF, with which he claimed to have treated 600 children.
-In an article for an anti-vaccine magazine, Bradstreet endorsed stem cell therapy as an autism treatment.
+After losing his job in December 2001, prominent anti-vaccine activist and fraudster Andrew Wakefield became research director at Bradstreet's ICDRC; his name also appeared alongside Bradstreet's on ICDRC educational materials promoting various alternative autism treatments (including secretin, colostrum, and several branded dietary supplements).
+Wakefield's lawyers released a statement in 2005 in which he claimed he had never been paid by or entered into any contractual agreement with the ICDRC.
+The ICDRC and GNDF were projects of the same Florida-based nonprofit corporation (employer identification number 59-3473087).
+While testifying in court on the Snyder matter in 2007, Bradstreet described the corporation as being "designed to raise health awareness, [promote] personal responsibility for health care, and fund care for the needy."
+Bradstreet also said the corporation had raised "hundreds of thousands of dollars" to pay for patients' supplement treatments and durable medical equipment.
+The Internal Revenue Service automatically revoked the corporation's 501(c)(3) status in February 2015 for failure to file three consecutive tax returns.
+The corporation was administratively dissolved by the state in September 2016 for failure to file an annual report.
+As recently as 2023, Quackwatch's Barrett has included the ICDRC and GNDF on a list of past and present organizations he views "with considerable distrust."